KilleTom/RxNetworkClientDemo/README.md

                 })
 ```
 #### remove monitor network change
-if you want to remove monitor by use unregisterNetworkStatus void,you will lose this monitor.
+If you want to remove monitor by use unregisterNetworkStatus void,you will lose this monitor.
-If you need to reset monitor ,you must reinvocation registerNetworkStatus and make a new parm DisposableObserver<NetworkType> when after unregisterNetworkStatus void.
+If you need to reset monitor，you must reinvocation registerNetworkStatus and make a new parm DisposableObserver<NetworkType> when after unregisterNetworkStatus void.
 remove monitor just like this to be use
 ```kotlin
     RxNetworkClient.getNetworkClient().unregisterNetworkStatus(this)